-- a completed application - an official high school transcript, recommend including senior year grades (official college transcript for any college-level course work attempted and/or completed).
-Applicants who have completed General Education Diploma must have official test results sent along with documentation of any high school attempted/completed - official SAT or ACT test scores; test of English proficiency may be required for some students who have been studying in the U.S. for less than two years and for whom English is not the first language or spoken at home - students applying as test optional candidates must complete an additional essay in lieu of the SAT or ACT test scores (test scores may be required for some students depending on the following: applying to the Honors Program, Equal Opportunity Fund (EOF), and applicants to the Pre-Nursing (BSN) program.
-Additionally, all recruited student athletes will be required to submit SAT or ACT test scores for NCAA clearance. - two letters of recommendation (school counselor form and a teacher recommendation) - · personal statement
+- a completed application (online or paper based form) - an official high school transcript, recommend including senior year grades (official college transcript for any college-level course work attempted and/or completed).
+Applicants who have completed General Education Diploma must have official test results sent along with documentation of any high school attempted/completed - official SAT or ACT test scores (see information about test optional policy below); test of English proficiency may be required for some students who have been studying in the U.S. for less than two years and for whom English is not the first language or spoken at home - two letters of recommendation (school counselor form and a teacher recommendation) - personal statement (written statement)

-The above may be waived at the discretion, or direction, of the Dean of Admissions.
+The above may be waived at the discretion, or direction, of the Vice President of Enrollment Management and Marketing or Executive Director of Admissions (or equivalent leadership title.)
 However, omission of any of the above information may have an impact on admission.

-Freshman applicants interested in the Bachelor of Science in Nursing must apply to the one-year pre-nursing track.
+Freshmen applicants interested in the Bachelor of Science in Nursing must apply to the one-year pre-nursing track.
 Candidates will be evaluated based on the above and the following additional criteria:

-- minimum of two college-prep lab based sciences (Biology and Chemistry) and a total of three years of college preparatory science; four years of college preparatory science strongly recommended - minimum of three years of college preparatory math (Algebra I and II, Geometry) and a fourth year of college preparatory math strongly recommended - selective consideration is based on overall cumulative grade point average, but student performance in the math and sciences is reviewed independently; a cumulative GPA of 3.0 strongly preferred - SAT or ACT test scores
+- minimum of two college-prep lab based sciences (Biology and Chemistry) and a total of three years of college preparatory science; four years of college preparatory science strongly recommended - minimum of three years of college preparatory math (Algebra I and II, Geometry) and a fourth year of college preparatory math strongly recommended - selective consideration is based on overall cumulative grade point average, but student performance in the math and sciences is reviewed independently; a cumulative GPA of 3.0 strongly preferred - SAT or ACT test scores (required; students not eligible to apply as "Test Optional"